Participation in the QMS

 Opportunities for participation as part of the further development of the QMS

 The procedures and processes of the QMS are regularly reviewed for effectiveness and further developed at QMS conferences.
-The following brief descriptions provide an overview of formats for the further development of the QMS and the opportunities for your participation.
+The following brief descriptions provide an overview of formats for the further development of the QMS and opportunities for participation.

 • QMS conference

-• Frequency: Twice in eight years (approximately every three to four years)
+• Frequency: twice in eight years (approximately every three to four years)

-• Procedure for selecting participants: Appointment by the Rectorate
+• Procedure for selecting participants: appointment by the Rectorate

 • Duration of participation: One-time for the respective QMS conference